nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/parameters/basic_parameters/general.rst

 +++++++++

-In this example we set an induced fit docking simulation with 10 computation cores and run it on debug mode.
+In this example we set an induced fit docking simulation with 10 computation cores and run it in debug mode.
 Moreover, test and restart modes are disabled.
 Finally, we also establish a specific seed for the pseudo-random numbers generator and a custom working folder.